jebasingh-ai/abyss-calculation/README.md

 🙏 Acknowledgments

 · The void, for being endlessly inspiring

 · All the compilers that didn't segfault

 · Our sanity, for being temporarily lost

-· The number 2, for being reliably two-ish
+· The number 2, for being reliably two-is

+- not 100% work Lol

 ---